OSTEOPATHIC MANIPULATIVE MEDICINE (OMM)

 Comprehensive packages focused on diagnosis and treatment of the whole body, including functional assessments, pain & injury prevention, and home-exercise programs.

-Payment plans are available through Cherry with cash discounts for full payments.
+Payment plans are available through Cherry.
+3% cash discounts for package payments.

 • Decreased or complete resolution of pain